The Essential Guide to CMMS – What is a CMMS System and How Does it Work?

 going out to fix HVACs in residential and commercial properties

-The history of CMMS is about 50 years old.
-The story begins in the 1960s with punch cards that were fed into large IBM mainframe computers via card readers.
+Punch cards were fed into large IBM mainframe computers via card readers.
 The purpose?
 To remind technicians to perform routine tasks like oil changes.

 As technology evolved, so did CMMS systems.

-Throughout the 70s and 80s, punch cards turned into paper forms and mainframes were slowly replaced with mini computers.
+Punch cards turned into paper forms, and mainframes were slowly replaced with mini computers.
 Technicians used a central terminal in the plant to enter data about completed work orders.
-This is the point where medium-sized businesses could also start to afford this kind of technology.

-With the introduction of personal computers in the 90s, CMMS solutions started to take a recognizable shape.
+With the introduction of personal computers, CMMS solutions started to take a recognizable shape.
 Many organizations made custom internal solutions in Microsoft Access.
-This brought significant improvement in usability and allowed for a slew of new features to be added.
-However, you still had a lot of bugs, you couldn’t track work order history or costs, and updating the software was very complicated and expensive.
+While this brought new features and improvements in efficiency, there were still a lot of bugs and these programs were very expensive.

-Not long after, CMMS vendors started offering browser-based solutions instead of Access-based applications.
-These were on-premise solutions that ran on the company’s local server.
+CMMS vendors started offering browser-based, on-premise solutions that ran on the company’s local server.
 Now, you could access the software from any PC that was connected to the local network and not just from specific terminals.
 However, updating the software to the latest version remained complicated and expensive.
-You can find some CMMS vendors that still offer such solutions today, but they are all but obsolete.
+Today, these types of solutions are mostly obsolete.

-Slowly but surely, we got back to the present.
-The final significant evolution of CMMS was the jump from on-premise browser-based solutions to cloud-based solutions.
-The benefits?
-Huge:
+The final significant evolution of CMMS was the jump from on-premise browser-based solutions to cloud-based solutions that offered a wide range of benefits:

-the software can be accessed by any mobile device with internet access
+Easy access to the software from any device with internet access

-the software is available almost 24/7 and doesn’t have a single point of failure like on-premise solutions
+24/7 availability of the software that doesn’t have a single point of failure like on-premise solutions

 In other words, CMMS solutions have become way more practical, scalable, and affordable, which is why they are seeing widespread adoption among small and big businesses alike.